 You might be asking yourself how something that you can’t even see, hear, or smell can be affecting your body.
 At least with cigarettes we can see and smell the smoke, and most people have an unpleasant reaction the first time they take a puff.

 We humans are electromagnetic beings, and the electricity in our body isn’t just in our bones or a couple of organs.
-It’s in every single one of our 50 trillion cells.
+It’s in every single one of our 50 trillion cells, effecting us at all levels--organelle, cell and body organ.
 We might not be able to sense EMFs, but they can.
 As research has accumulated since the 1970s on the symptoms and diseases linked to EMF overexposure (see below), scientists have been working to understand exactly how they affect our health.
-They have now discovered what may be the principal biological mechanism: disturbance of the levels of calcium in our cells, which is regulated by electric signals.
+They have now discovered one biological mechanism: disturbance of the levels of calcium in our cells, which is regulated by electric signals.

 Calcium is the most abundant mineral in our bodies.
 Most of it is used to keep our bones and teeth strong.
 But it is also vitally important to the proper functioning of many body systems, from our nervous systems to our reproductive systems.

 To keep these systems running smoothly, the calcium in our cells is tightly regulated by what are called “Voltage-Gated Calcium Channels” (VGCCs) embedded in each cell’s membrane.
 Special voltage sensors (electrical charge sensors) say when it’s time to open the gates and let the calcium in.

 Voltage-Gated Calcium Channels in our cells open and close to let calcium in and out

 Source: Adapted from OpenSTAX CNX